All articles

 Other high schools report GPAs on a 4.0 scale but give extra grade points to students who take more challenging classes, such as honors, dual enrollment, advanced placement (AP), and International Baccalaureate (IB) classes.
 For example, some high schools add 0.5 points to a student’s grade for an Honors class and 1.0 points for an AP or IB class.

-Giving bonus points for taking more advanced classes puts students whose high schools don’t offer Honors, AP, and IB classes at a disadvantage.
-College admissions offices require copies of a student’s official high school transcripts so that they can adjust for differences in class difficulty and grade inflation.
+Giving bonus points for taking more advanced classes can disadvantage students whose high schools don’t offer Honors, AP, and IB classes.
+College admissions offices require copies of a student’s official high school transcripts to adjust for differences in class difficulty and grade inflation.
 They may also calculate two different GPAs for a student, one based on just college prep classes and one based on all classes.

 To calculate your GPA, divide the total number of grade points earned by the total number of credit hours attempted.
 This will give you your GPA.
 Or you can use a GPA calculator like the one on the GPA Calculator website.
 It includes a full-featured GPA calculator that can calculate weighted grade point averages.

 Here, the answer depends on the college, but most like to see unweighted GPAs of 3.0 or above.
-On the weighted scale, a strong GPA could range from a 4.0 to a 5.3 – indicating to colleges that you’re taking challenging courses (Advanced Placement, Dual Enrolled, etc.) and keeping up A’s and B’s.
+On the weighted scale, a strong GPA could range from 4.0 to 5.3, indicating to colleges that you’re taking challenging courses (Advanced Placement, Dual Enrolled, etc.) and keeping up A’s and B’s.

-If this worries you, just know that many will accept passing GPAs of 2.0 or above (a C average).
-If your GPA is hovering around 2.0 or sitting below 2.0, you should do everything you can to raise your average—or make sure that the rest of your application is stellar.
+If this worries you, know that many will accept passing GPAs of 2.0 or above (a C average).
+If your GPA is hovering around 2.0 or sitting below 2.0, you should do everything possible to raise your average—or ensure that the rest of your application is stellar.

 For reference, you can see our extensive and up-to-date list of colleges by GPA here

-So the question everyone has now is, "how do you raise your GPA over 4.0?"
+So the question everyone has now is, "How do you raise your GPA to over a 4.0?"

 There are generally two main ways to get a grade point average (GPA) greater than 4.0.
 But both depend on the classes your high school offers and how they calculate GPA.

 Traditionally, if they're available, you can take honors classes for an additional .5 points.
-You can also take weighted classes, like AP and dual enrollment, to get .1 additional points.
+You can also take weighted AP and dual enrollment classes to get .1 additional points.
 In the latter case, if you get an A in the class, you'd end up with 5 points for the class.

 As you can imagine, taking a few of these weighted classes and doing well in them can significantly boost your GPA.

-With Cappex, you can find out where you stand as you prepare to apply to college.
+With Appily, you can find this out so you're prepared when you prepare to apply to college.
 Our college chances calculator considers your academic information, like GPA and test scores, to estimate how likely you are to be admitted to college.
 We also share insights into schools that are on your list.
-Click the button below to create a free Cappex account and get started.
+Click the button below to create a free Appily account and get started.